 - Drunk driving accidents that result in strangers losing their lives.

 - A large financial toll on our nation, with the cost of excessive alcohol use reaching $249 billion in 2010, or about $2.05 per drink.

-- A significant loss in workplace productivity (72% of the total financial cost to nation).
+- A significant loss in workplace productivity (72 percent of the total financial cost to nation).

-- Other societal financial costs included healthcare expenses for treating problems caused by excessive drinking (11%), law enforcement and other criminal justice expenses (10%) and motor vehicle crashes related to excessive alcohol use (5%).9
+- Other societal financial costs included healthcare expenses for treating problems caused by excessive drinking (11 percent), law enforcement and other criminal justice expenses (10 percent) and motor vehicle crashes related to excessive alcohol use (5 percent).

 Alcohol Addiction with Dr. David Sack

 Sexual assaults related to alcohol on college campuses have garnered media coverage and heightened public awareness.
 Every year, an estimated 696,000 students ages 18-24 are assaulted by another student who has been drinking and 97,000 students ages 18-24 experience alcohol-related sexual assault or date rape.

 The campus rape case involving Brock Turner is one example that illustrates the types of situations some college students face.
 Here are the details: